ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/apache-spark/index.md

 }
 ```

-Add the following repository if you want to use SNAPSHOT version.
+Add the following repository if you want to use the SNAPSHOT version:

 ```
 repositries {